 These twenty trading patterns are categorized into four groupings:

 A chart pattern is a shape within a price chart that suggests the next price move, based on past moves.
-Chart patterns are the basis of technical analysis and help traders to determine the probable future price direction.
+Chart patterns are the basis of technical analysis and help traders determine the probable future price direction.

 Reading chart patterns have been around for as long as trading has existed and predates the cryptocurrency market.